Chrissy Teigen Goes Braless Under Plunging Yellow Top While Getting A ‘Cool Mom’ Tattoo

 Chrissy Teigen let it all hang out on Instagram this week as she posted her latest update for her over 26 million fans to see.
 The model showed off some major skin as she got some brand new ink on her arm.

 In the photos, Chrissy is sitting in a chair while a tattoo artist works on her new piece.
 The model donned a yellow blouse that was open in the middle and tied at the front.
-The top’s plunging neckline left little to the imagination and flaunted the TV personality’s cleavage as she went braless underneath.
+The top’s plunging neckline left little to the imagination and flaunted the TV personality’s décolletage as she went braless underneath.

 Chrissy also donned a pair of tight fitting jeans that showed off her long legs and curvy hips.
-She wore a minimal makeup look, which consisted of bright eyes, a fresh face, and nude lips.
+She wore a minimal makeup look, which consisted of bright eyes, a fresh face, and natural lips.
 She completed the look with a pair of strappy black heels.

 Chrissy had her long hair pulled up into a messy bun behind her head and wore a brown head scarf wrapped around the crown of her head as famed tattoo artist, Winterstone, worked on her ink.